myles-parfeniuk/button_driver/README.md

 # Usage

 ## Quick Start
-This is intended to be a quick-guide, full documentation generated with doxygen can be found in the documentation directory.
+This is intended to be a quick-guide, api documentation generated with doxygen can be found in the documentation directory of the master repo.

 ### Initializing Button Object
-To initialize a button object, configure a button_conf_t struct with the desired settings and pass it into the Button constructor.
+To initialize a button object, first initialize and configure a button_conf_t struct with the desired settings, then pass it into the Button constructor.

 The settings available within a button_conf_t struct:
-* If the button is active low or active high, active_lo must be the opposite of active_hi & vice versa
-* Event long press & held event generation times, recommended times of 300000us & 200000us, respectively.
-Can be adjusted as desired, must be between 10000us & 5000000us
-* GPIO number associated with button, must not be equal to GPIO_NUM_NC (uninitialized)
+* **gpio_num** — The GPIO number associated with the button, must not be initialized as GPIO_NUM_NC
+* **active_lo** — Set to true if the button is active low (falling edge trigger), cannot be true if active_hi is also true
+* **active_hi** — Set to true if the button is active high (rising edge trigger), cannot be true if active_lo is also true
-* If an internal pullup/pulldown should be enabled for the button being initialized (false if external pullups are being used)
+* **pull_en** — Set to true if internal pullup/pulldown resistor is enabled for button gpio pin, set to false if external resistors are used
+* **long_press_evt_time** — long-press event generation time in microseconds (us) if the button is held for longer than (long_press_evt_time+25ms) a long-press event is generated, if it is released before (long_press_evt_time+25ms) elapses, a quick-press event is generated instead suggested time of 300000us, must be between 10000us and 5000000us
+* **held_event_evt_time** — held event generation time in microseconds (us), if a long press event has already occurred and the button is still being held, held events will be generated every held_evt_time elapses, suggested time of 200000us, must be between 10000us and 5000000us

 If the button_conf_t struct is not initialized correctly the Button constructor will output an error related to the issue in the terminal and dump a stack trace.